 - Extraverted Sensing (ISFP and ISTP)

 As introverts, we tend to neglect our auxiliary function because extroversion isn’t something that we are comfortable with.
-But that is also our biggest area for growth.
+But that is also our biggest area of growth.
 Once we master our auxiliary function, it opens us up to the outer world and we would be able to get the best of both worlds.

 This week, I’ll be discussing extraverted feeling first because I am an INFJ and I could relate to extraverted feeling the most.

 Extraverted Feeling (Fe)

-As an INFJ, my extraverted gift is extraverted feeling which is my empathetic nature.
+As an INFJ, my extraverted gift is an extraverted feeling which is my empathetic nature.
 From young, I could easily feel what other people were feeling.
 People always share their problems with me, not because I give them the best solution.
 It’s because I listen to them patiently.
 I give them the freedom to talk about their feelings without feeling judged.

 Extraverted feelers enjoy helping other people.
 I had an animation friend from the US.
 He is an ISFJ.
-His auxiliary function is also extraverted feeling.
+His auxiliary function is also an extraverted feeling.
 He is very helpful and reliable.
 Whenever my colleagues and I have technical issues in animation, we will ask him for help and he will always be there to help and share his knowledge.
 Similar to him, when I was an accountant, I also enjoyed helping and sharing my knowledge with other colleagues, more so than doing accounts.